"GLBT Nightclubs"

 Minnesota

-That's it.
-Between Sept 2006 and January 2007, 3 bars have closed: Boom! in Minneapolis was sold off; Over The Rainbow in St Paul (10 years in business) went out of business and Trikkx (the only club in Downtown St Paul) lost a lease battle with the landlord (more data here).
+The Twin Cities has seen quite the changes in gay bar life between 2006 and now.
+In a 6-month period between late 2006 and early 2007, the area watched 3 venues close: Boom! in Minneapolis was sold off; Over The Rainbow in St Paul (10 years in business) went out of business and Trikkx (the only club in Downtown St Paul) lost a lease battle with the landlord.

 New Jersey